zafarRehan/tensorflow_transfer_learning/README.md

                         total_steps: 5000
                         warmup_steps: 1000
     }
-<li><h4>batch_size</h4> :  This value is often the value of 2 to the nth power as is customary in the field of machine learning.
+<li><h4>batch_size :</h4>  This value is often the value of 2 to the nth power as is customary in the field of machine learning.
 And, the larger this value is, the more load is applied during learning, and depending on the environment, the process may die and not learn.
 The more the value the more RAM it will consume. </li>

-<li>num_steps : The number of steps to learn.
+<li><h4>num_steps :</h4> The number of steps to learn.
 More the value better the model will train and more is the time required for training</li>

-<li>total_steps and warmup_steps: I am investigating because it is an item that was not in the config of other models, total_steps must be greater than or equal to warmup_steps.
+<li><h4>total_steps and warmup_steps :</h4> I am investigating because it is an item that was not in the config of other models, total_steps must be greater than or equal to warmup_steps.
 (If this condition is not met, an error will occur and learning will not start.)</li>

 </br>If you want In-depth knowledge of each configuration in pipeline.config <a href="https://neptune.ai/blog/tensorflow-object-detection-api-best-practices-to-training-evaluation-deployment"> Here it is </a>